arahlf/Measurements/README.md

 How To Use
 ========
-I've included the packaged jar file in the root directory of the master branch.
-You can also build the source code yourself (if you're into that kind of thing).

-This library has no 3rd-party dependencies, so just add the jar file to your classpath and you're all set.
+This library has no 3rd-party dependencies, so just `gradlew build`  + add the jar file to your classpath and you're all set.

 For more information, take a look at the [JavaDoc](http://arahlf.github.com/Measurements/).